puppetlabs/cisco_ios/README.md

 namevar

-Resource identifier, not used to manage the device
+Resource identifier — not used to manage the device.

 #### tacacs_server

-Configure a tacacs server
+Configure a tacacs server.

 ##### Properties